-According to the Centers for Disease Control and Prevention, there were a total of 135,928 unintentional deaths in the United States in 2013.
-In Maryland, there were 472 fatal car accidents during 2015, and another 41 people died due to their injuries at a time after the accident took place, according to the Insurance Institute for Highway Safety.
+According to the National Safety Council, the number of preventable injury-related deaths in the United States in 2017 was 169,936.
+This is the highest amount ever reported.
+In Maryland, there were 512 fatal car accidents during 2018, according to the Maryland Motor Vehicle Administration.
 Other common causes of a wrongful death include truck accidents, motorcycle accidents, medical malpractice, pedestrian accidents, construction accidents, assault, nursing home negligence, and faulty products.

 A Maryland personal injury attorney usually brings two different statutory claims when a victim dies due to the fault of another.
 The first claim, known as a survival action, is brought in the name of the personal representative of the deceased, who pursues compensation for the victim’s estate for damages for harm suffered by the victim until the time of death as the result of negligence.
 This claim is commonly referred to as the victim’s claim that “survives the death of the victim”.
 Survival action damages claimed by the estate include compensation for the pain and suffering of the victim such as pain caused by physical injuries, and the emotional suffering prior to death.
 The estate is also able to claim compensation for medical treatment, and funeral and burial expenses.